jasperlinsen/image-manipulation-canvas/README.md

 ### callback
 _[Function]_
 Path to the image.
-**DOM-based:** Uses either `data-src` or `src` attribute in DOM element.
+Receives 1 argument containing the ImageManipulation.Canvas **DOM-based:** Uses either `data-src` or `src` attribute in DOM element.

 ### development
 _[Function || throw]_
 Function to pass error messages to.
+Defaults to `throw`.
+Receives 1 argument containing the message string.
-Defaults to `throw` **DOM-based:** Will only `throw` errors.
+**DOM-based:** Will only `throw` errors.

 ### className